kororo/rand/README.md

 # WARNING

 The library **rand** is still in working-in-progress.
 It is subject to high possibility of API changes.
-Would appreciate for feedbacks, suggestions or helps.
+Would appreciate feedback, suggestions or help.

 # Why?

-There are lot of existing projects similar to **rand**, they are powerful and doing the similar goals and results.
-However most of them are old projects/non-maintained and non MIT license that not really 100% embracing the idea of OOS.
+There are lot of existing projects similar to **rand**, they are powerful and have similar goals and results.
+However most of them are old projects/non-maintained and non-MIT licenses.

-This is good opportunity for **rand** to be the library to help generate random data for any projects and gather all other existing library to be the main driver.
+This is a good opportunity for **rand** to be the library to help generate random data for any projects and gather all other existing libraries to be the main driver.

 # Install